tdunning/t-digest/README.md

 Most of these scripts will complete almost instantaneously; one or two will take a few tens of seconds.

-The output of these scripts are a collection of PNG image files that can be viewed with any suitable viewer such as Preview on a Mac.
+The output of these scripts are a collection of PNG and/or PDF files that can be viewed with any suitable viewer such as Preview on a Mac.
 Many of these images are used as figures in the paper in the same directory with the R scripts.